Code-Institute-Submissions/rdylanward-thegym.com_AprResub/README.md

 ## Features

--   Responsive on all device sizes
+-   ### Responsive on all device sizes

--   Interactive elements
+-   ### Interactive elements include:
+    -   #### A sticky menu that hides until you start to scroll the page
+    -   #### Modals that provide confirmation of the actions taken (i.e. Submitting the completed contact form, signing up for the newsletter and signing up for a membership)

 ## Technologies Used